Decoding Quantum Field Theory with Machine Learning: Introduction

-Given the result of local measurements, how much information can one recover about the field?
-It is thinkable that with a sufficient number of carefully chosen measurements on an array of probes coupling to the field long enough, one should be able to determine everything about the field, at least in principle.
-We say `in principle' because there is usually no direct translation between 1) the theoretical predictions of particle detectors in two different scenarios (usually transition probabilities~\cite{Takagi,jorma2012,AidaAndRobb,Smith_2014, keith, AidaDarkness}), and 2) the actual experimental data obtained when measuring a field locally in those scenarios.
-The probes we use to measure quantum fields are usually simple in nature, and certainly much simpler and with smaller Hilbert spaces than the QFT itself.
-Because of this, translating measurement data (e.g., a large set of zeros and ones generated by measuring a two-dimensional particle detector) into concrete claims about the field seems, a priori, a very complicated task.
+Moreover, the probes we use to measure quantum fields are usually simple in nature, and certainly much simpler and with smaller Hilbert spaces than the QFT itself.
+Additionally, in most cases we will not have access to a large array of probes with which to sample the field, but rather only a handful.
+Because of this, translating measurement data (e.g., a set of zeros and ones generated by measuring a two-level particle detector) into concrete claims about the field seems, a priori, a very complicated task.